jaydeepsinghchouhan/org-insight/README.md

 │ │ ├── Bestteams.jsx # Component to show best teams
 │ │ ├── TopPerformers.jsx # UI for employees of the month
 │ │ └── UpcomingEvents.jsx # UI for upcomin gevents
+│ ├── ErrorBoundary.jsx # UI to show when a crash or runtime error occurs to prevent a black screen │ ├── PageNotFound.jsx # UI for unkown paths
 │ └── Footer.jsx # Footer component
 │
 ├── hooks/ # Custom React hooks for logic separation